Winter at Wimpole

-During the Winter step inside Wimpole Hall on a short guided tour and marvel at the unique architecture and interior design of the building.
+During the Winter step inside Wimpole Hall on a short guided tour of the basements and discover the stories of the people that worked there.

-Throughout December you can discover the stories behind the pictures in the Hall on a guided tour.
-And into the New Year enjoy the house in a new way by bringing your own book, nestling down in a comfy sofa relaxing in the atmospheric setting of the Library at Wimpole.
+Throughout January and early February you can discover the stories behind some of our pictures in the Hall on a guided tour.
 Visit our What’s On page for more winter events in the house.

 Find your family adventure